regolith-linux/regolith-desktop-website/content/docs/reference/Releases/regolith-2.2-release-notes.md

 ### Changes in `regolith-look-default`:
 ```
+2f1ab33 Add border around ilia dialog for better contrast
+c2cb660 Remove recommends from default, moving upstream so avoid issues when users do not opt to install the default look
 0577cbe Simplify font spec in i3 workspace label.
 Allow xres override of bar font to address https://github.com/regolith-linux/regolith-desktop/issues/730
 deba53b Add conflicts to prevent package install failure
 ff98eb4 Decompose look and loader script for cleaner dependency.
 Use virtual package for resource loading to generalize between x11 and wayland